I’m such a baby when I sleep. Every night, I curl in a fetal position, knees gently pulled up towards my chest.

 The Wrinkle Prevention Pillow is made of memory foam.
 It has C-shaped edges and a contoured center that’s supposed to make it oh-so-easy and comfortable for everyone to sleep on their backs, preventing all kinds of skincare woes, from wrinkles to puffy eyes.

 Sleeping on your back should also help your skincare products work better.
 WTH?

 No wonder dupes are popping up left, right and center!
 This one is the original, so I’ve decided to focus on it.

-Can it prevent wrinkles?
+Can A Pillow prevent wrinkles?

 If sleeping on your side puts pressure on your face and causes wrinkles, then anything that helps you sleep on your back should prevent all that damage in the first place.

 But, how do you know that just because you fall asleep on your back, you’re gonna wake up like that?
 People move during sleep.
 Heck, I woke up upside down once!

 Well, apparently, if you want to turn on your side or stomach, you need to place your head at the edge of the C curve of the pillow.
 That way, the top part of the pillow supports your head and the bottom part your chin.

 Sounds good if you’re still half-awake.
 But in deep sleep?
 Can’t see that happen…

 Can A Pillow make skincare products work better?